Chapter 1 - Basic Concepts Of Electricity

-As the electrons work their way through the thin metal filament of the lamp, they encounter more opposition to motion than they typically would in a thick piece of wire.
+As the current works its way through the thin metal filament of the lamp, it encounters more opposition to motion than it typically would in a thick piece of wire.
 This opposition to electric current depends on the type of material, its cross-sectional area, and its temperature.
 It is technically known as resistance.
 (It can be said that conductors have low resistance and insulators have very high resistance.)
 This resistance serves to limit the amount of current through the circuit with a given amount of voltage supplied by the battery, as compared with the “short circuit” where we had nothing but a wire joining one end of the voltage source (battery) to the other.

-When electrons move against the opposition of resistance, “friction” is generated.
-Just like mechanical friction, the friction produced by electrons flowing against a resistance manifests itself in the form of heat.
+When the current moves against the opposition of resistance, “friction” is generated.
+Just like mechanical friction, the friction produced by the current flowing against a resistance manifests itself in the form of heat.
 The concentrated resistance of a lamp’s filament results in a relatively large amount of heat energy dissipated at that filament.
 This heat energy is enough to cause the filament to glow white-hot, producing light, whereas the wires connecting the lamp to the battery (which have much lower resistance) hardly even get warm while conducting the same amount of current.

 This is how a switch mounted on the wall of a house can control a lamp that is mounted down a long hallway, or even in another room, far away from the switch.
 The switch itself is constructed of a pair of conductive contacts (usually made of some kind of metal) forced together by a mechanical lever actuator or pushbutton.
-When the contacts touch each other, electrons are able to flow from one to the other and the circuit’s continuity is established; when the contacts are separated, electron flow from one to the other is prevented by the insulation of the air between, and the circuit’s continuity is broken.
+When the contacts touch each other, current is able to flow from one to the other and the circuit’s continuity is established.
+When the contacts are separated, current flow from one to the other is prevented by the insulation of the air between, and the circuit’s continuity is broken.

 Perhaps the best kind of switch to show for illustration of the basic principle is the “knife” switch: